What is Chroming?

 Esra Haynes, age 13, died from cardiac arrest after chroming deodorant with friends.
 Avenues Recovery

-This frightening story is a reminder of the real danger involved in any form of inhalant abuse.
+These two nightmarish stories serve as stark reminders of the incredible danger involved in any form of inhalant abuse.
 Although it might seem harmless and fun (“But everybody does it!”), severe injury and even death can occur as a result.

 Is Chroming Addictive?